-Parents and carers will be able to contribute to the draft policy via our annual questionnaire.
-They will also have access to conversations about their child's needs via Parents' evenings, Seesaw or face to face by appointment as required.
+Parents and carers will have access to conversations about their child's needs via Parents' evenings, Seesaw or face to face by appointment as required.
 We encourage parents and carers to act as role models for their children and to work in partnership with the school in demonstrating our four school values of Caring, Communication, Inclusion and Leadership.
 Conversations at home should follow up any incidents that have been communicated by the school.
 If there are any concerns regarding incidents reported by your child, we encourage parents and carers to speak to us first before approaching other parents as we can investigate and report the incident back to you.